Coronavirus: What we’re doing to protect people

 But now we have to do more

-Human coronavirus’ spread through the world means that we have to think and act like commercial contract cleaners while giving members everything they need to train their way.
+The human coronavirus pandemic means that the Training Station’s staff has to think and act like commercial contract cleaners while continuing to give members everything they need to train their way.

 Contagious people spread the virus through droplets produced by sneezing, coughing, spitting, and talking.
 The droplets are heavy enough that gravity pulls them down to surfaces below.
 People touch those surfaces and then touch their faces and from there the virus can enter through the eyes, mouth, and nose.

-Our mission is to completely remove the viruses on the surfaces of cardio equipment and strength equipment, each door, each locker, each bathroom, each shower room, each changing room, and the main walls.
-Every day.
+Our mission is to completely remove the viruses on the surfaces of cardio equipment and strength equipment, each door, each locker, each bathroom, each shower room, and each changing room.
+Every day that we open.

-That includes scrubbing seventy-eight dumbbells and twenty kettlebells, fifteen barbells, one landmine, eight tubes, ten bands, three physio balls, seven medicine balls, eighteen spring clips, one sled, one set of monkey bars, two rings, one TRX, ten foam rollers and balls, fifteen mats, ten yoga blocks, one Bosu ball, one slide board, twenty-four lockers, dozens of miscellaneous accessories, and one-hundred ninety weight plates.
+That includes deep cleaning seventy-eight dumbbells and twenty kettlebells, fifteen barbells, eight tubes, ten bands, three physio balls, seven medicine balls, eighteen spring clips, one sled, one set of monkey bars, two rings, one TRX, ten foam rollers and balls, fifteen mats, ten yoga blocks, one Bosu ball, twenty-four lockers, dozens of miscellaneous accessories, and one-hundred ninety weight plates.

 It’s a scientific plan.
-We’re timing how long it takes to scrub everything.
-We’re filming as we’re cleaning so that we can learn how to clean more thoroughly.
-We record and analyze all our data.
+We timed how long it takes to scrub everything.
+We filmed as we cleaned so that we can learn how to clean more thoroughly.
+We recorded and analyzed the data.

-We shared the data with the training manager at an industry-leading janitorial and cleaning supply company that also offers state of the art training.
-He used it to write our new plan for keeping The Training Station cleaned and disinfected during the pandemic.
+Then we shared the data with the training manager at Penn Valley Chemical, an industry-leading janitorial and cleaning supply company that also offers state of the art training.
+He gave our plan the “Gold Standard of Cleaning in Relation to COVID-19.”
 He is a CMI Certified Professional Trainer, ISSA Certification Expert, and helps companies earn CIMS and CIMS-Green Building utilizing LEED: EB O&M green-cleaning criteria.

 A breath of fresh air

-All of that air passes through filters.
+Third, the purified air is filtered.
 Different air filters have different ratings.
 There are a couple of different rating systems but what they have in common is that they assign a number to each filter and the bigger the number, the more efficient it is at filtering air particles from the air passing through the filter.

 Members are helping in the fight

 We are fortunate to have conscientious members.
-We regularly see them using the spray bottles and rags, and using the hand sanitizer.
+We regularly see them using the spray bottles and microfiber, and using the hand sanitizer.

 To encourage them, we have placed four handwashing sinks on the workout floor.
 Entering the gym members are required to wash their hands with soap and water for 20 or more seconds as we time them.
 They are also required to put their belongings in a special drop-off area.
 We clean and disinfect the items and then put them in a pick-up area.